Messi's beautiful Barcelona career to end in tears, despair and ugly divorce | Goal.com

 At 33, though, Messi cannot afford to spend another season playing for a team that is likely to require a lot of rebuilding.
 His peak years have already been wasted and he desperately wants to make the most of what time he has left at the very highest level.

-The fans will be naturally devastated by Tuesday's news.
-Their idol wants out and, sadly, this is unlikely to be a clean or amicable break-up.
+The fans will be naturally devastated by Tuesday's news; some have already descended upon Camp Nou to call for Bartomeu's head.

+This fallout is only likely to get uglier, though.
+This won't be a clean or amicable break-up.

-Given the club are disputing Messi's claim that he is entitled to leave for nothing because of a clause in his contract, this could prove a very ugly divorce, one that could easily end up in court.
+Given the club are disputing Messi's claim that he is entitled to leave for nothing because of a clause in his contract, this could descend into a nasty divorce, one that could easily end up in court.

-Messi's Camp Nou career wasn't meant to end like this.
+Messi's Camp Nou career wasn't meant to end like this, with furious fans protesting outside the stadium.
 It should have concluded in celebration rather than recrimination.

 But that presently looks impossible.